wp-plugins/houdini/readme.txt

 placing the Houdini shortcode [houdini] on that page.
 Save and view the page.
 Then using your mouse, begin selecting text, that text will soon disappear and be deselected with nothing to copy!

+= Houdini does not work with Mozilla Firefox, Apple Safari, and Google Chrome? =

+The disappearance of selected text feature works only with Internet Explorer.
+Using one of the above browser, when you select more than 250 characters, that selection becomes unselected.
+Still annoyance to a content stealer when they do not expect this feature!

 == Changelog ==
 = 1.1 =
 * Added entry field for admin configurable page text that raplaces the static text 'This page is copy protected'